Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Proof of Theorem and Corollary

+The latter equation is an integral equation for $v^f_3$ which can be solved (maybe even explicitly for appropriate choices of $\phi$). \end{itemize}

+We observe that for our choices we have an upper bound in in $H^3\cap C^3$ which is independent of $\nu$.

-where the relation holds in the $H^1$-sense at $t=0$.
-The local time solution scheme below then implies that the local solution of a Navier Stokes type equation (related to the time reversed Euler equation) satisfies incompressibility for $t>0$ (as does the viscosity limit).
+We have already observed that the local solution of a Navier Stokes type equation (related to the time reversed Euler equation) satisfies incompressibility for $t>0$ (as does the viscosity limit).
 Note that we cannot impose a incompressible condition at $t=0$ in a classical sense, as we have a singular point at time $t=0$.
-We shall show that for data $v^{f}_j,~j\neq i_0$ chosen below the local solution $v^{\nu,-}_i,~1\leq i\leq D$ and the associated time-reversed Euler equation satisfy the incompressibilty equation, i.e. for some time horizon $T>0$ we have

 Note that for $k=0$ and $\beta_0=\beta^0_0$ close to $1+\alpha_0$ we have $v^{f}_i\in H^{2,1}$ $\omega^f_i\in H^{1,1}$ for all $1\leq i\leq D=3$ as the singularity of $v^{f}_{i_0}=v^{f}_{i_0}$ (resp. $\omega^f_{i_0}=\omega^f_1$) at $r=0$ (polar coordinates) is of order $|\beta^0_0-4-2\alpha_0|<2.5$ for $\beta_0$ close to $2+\alpha_0$ as $\alpha_0\in (0,0.5)$.
 Similarly for any $l\geq 0$ we have choices $\beta^k_0\in (k+1,k+1+\alpha]_0$, $\alpha_0\in \left(0,\frac{1}{2}\right)$ such that